jjennifer/jjennifer.github.io/_pages/resources.md

   {% include base_path %}

 ## Opportunities for everyone: a new education platform
-In partnership with MineduLAB, I developed the educational platform [Opportunities for everyone](https://www.oportunidadesparatodos.pe).
-It is available for public highschool school students and teachers in Peru. <br>
+In partnership with MineduLAB, I developed the educational platform [Opportunities for everyone](https://www.oportunidadesparatodos.pe). to characterize barriers to access higher education, study discrimination in public schools, and construct equal opportunities.
+The platform is available for public high school students and teachers in Peru.
+More about the platform [here](https://www.oportunidadesparatodos.pe/sobre-el-proyecto/). <br>
 <figure class="third">
 	<img class="img-responsive" style="float: right; margin: 0px 20px 20px 00px; width:20%" src="/images/OPT_3.0.png" width="50">
 </figure>